 - It must be reachable over the Internet if you specified a public IP in Step 5.

+Some blocks in this range are reserved, as noted in Reserved Network Addresses.
 If you can't use a network from the 169.254.0.0/16 subnet (due to a conflict with an existing network), you must create a firewall rule that allows traffic from the BGP service to the subnet you choose here.
 See Add or Modify Compute Gateway Firewall Rules.

 - Configure Advanced Tunnel Parameters.